210927-UTA-SH-Java-React-EM/EthansNotesAndExamples/WeekThree/WebDay4.md

 - Following a top down approach

 Capturing only works with event handlers that are registered with .addEventListener() with an added third argument that is set to true

+# Hands on
+1. Create an HTML Page with a form
+2. Have the user input some information about themselves
+3. On Submit, take in the users information, and display it on the page
+4. If there is already some user info on the page, the new info should be rendered below the orginal